-6. If your partner picks fights with you, just to be in control and to show you who wears the pants in the house.
+6. If your partner picks fights with you, just to be in control.

-7. Forces you to have sex, and doesn’t take “No” for an answer.
+7. If your partner forces you to have sex and doesn’t take “No” for an answer.

-8. Destroys your belongings.
-Cell phones, laptops, clothes, and passport for instance.
+8. If your partner destroys your belongings.
+Cell phones, laptops, clothes, or passport for example.

-9. Is rude to your friends and parents, and wishes you wouldn’t go out or talk to them about your relationship.
+9. If your partner is rude to your friends and parents and pressures you not to talk to them about your relationship.

-10. Denies that anything ever happened, but promises not to ever do it again.
+10. If your partner denies that anything ever happened, but promises not to ever do it again.